Marco-Sanchez22/Senior-Design-Test-files/README.md

 4. ESP32, TFT display, TFT touch, and 1-3 MAX31855 thermocouple sensor(s) utilizing FreeRTOS  (Display_Touch_and_sensor_using_FreeRTOS.ino)

 Also includes various supporting files such as:
-I. Excel file for temperature fluctuation reduction formula used in the 3rd code test file
+1. Excel file for temperature fluctuation reduction formula used in the 3rd code test file